darklordgrep/PLSQL-Shapefile/types/shapefilereader.typ

   --             Version 1.1 - Added support for reading dbase (dbf files with no --             associated shp file).
 These are treated as shapefiles with --             no geometry.
+  --
+  --             Version 1.2 - Added random access elements, including a Count --             attribute and a MoveTo Procedure.
   --------------------------------------------------------------------------------
   -- public members (use these)
   -- sdo_geometry of the current record.
 This value is null prior to MoveNext being call